-Medyan is a war correspondent and film documentaries producer.
-He is well known for his work in dangerous military conflict areas all over the world, from where he has produced reports, images and documentaries, from the heart of battles.
-He often gained unique access and complex war-torn areas in Africa and the Middle East, while reporting and filming dangerous rebel movements and jihadist organisations from the mountains of Afghanistan, to Sierra Leone in West Africa.
+Medyan has covered many wars all over the world, in countries such as Iraq, Palestine, Turkey, Afghanistan, Libya, Syria, Yemen, Lebanon, South Sudan, Somalia, as well as in some other African countries.
+While spending months in these areas covering the conflicts, he has often lived with and followed several rebel groups in combat.
+As CNN has highlighted “He is well known for his work in dangerous conflict areas all over the world and at the heart of the battle, from where he has produced reports, images, and documentaries.
+He has often gained unique access to complex war-torn areas in Africa and the Middle East, and he has reported and filmed rebel movements and jihadist organisations from the mountains of Afghanistan, to Sierra Leone in West Africa”.

 Medyan was one of the first war correspondent to enter Libya to cover the 2011 military intervention in the country.
 He remained for the entire duration of the fighting against Colonel Ghaddafi’s government forces.
 Medyan often filmed rebels during many battles and on the frontline and was the first journalist to gain access to Tripoli as he followed the rebels seizing the city from the government armed forces.

 Medyan witnessed great instability following the fall of Colonel Ghaddafi and fighting soon began in Libya between several militias and General Khalifa Haftar’s forces.
 In the summer of 2014 without an authority in full control of the country a civil war broke out between a coalition of militias and General Khalifa Haftar’s forces.

 The city of Benghazi was under the control of General Haftar’s forces along with other militias and Isis: Medyan was the only journalist to gain access to the city